 He is passionate about social justice and increasing the cultural competencies of mission-driven teams for educating urban students from poverty to study and to graduate.
 He is a product of reading and promotes reading to excel, wherever he goes.
 His book Ten Steps to the Head of the Class: A Challenge for Students is in its fourth printing and a new version, Ten Steps to the Head of the Class: A Handbook for Middle School Students was just released.
 His book Winning the Future through Education: One Step at a Time is receiving excellent reviews from high school educators, principals, students, and parents.
 Higher education specialists of first generation students are especially glad for the book.
 The book serves as a roadmap on how to excel by turning bad study habits into good ones.

-“Dr. B,” as his students liked to call him, taught Sociology at the former Chicago Teachers College (now Northeastern Illinois University) for 25 years.
-He has worked, and conducted workshops for, educators in over 956 school systems throughout the USA.
+“Dr. B,” as his students liked to call him, taught Sociology at the former Chicago Teachers College (now, Northeastern Illinois University) for 25 years.
+He has worked, and conducted workshops for educators in over 956 school systems throughout the USA.
 Samuel Betances is also a very sought-after diversity consultant and commencement speaker.
 He delivers standing ovation, quality heritage event keynotes during Hispanic or Black History Month events.
-He is an effective workstop facilitator.
+He is an effective workshop facilitator.